Mixxxxer/AgeRanger/README.md

 * Projects

 - AgeRanger - ASP.NET MVC Web Site with a SPA using AngularJS
+- AgeRanger.Api - ASP.NET WebAPI which implement a PUT method for updaing using the shared Domain
+- AgeRanger.Api.Client - Rough console Application that uses the API to update the person
 - AgeRanger.Data - Repository Implementation that we can swap out when the DBA's goto SQL Server
 - AgeRanger.Domain - Domain Driven Design Approach which will house our Factories, Service and much more
 - AgeRanger.Entities - Entities that we can reuse